jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/introduction.rst

 Special Methods
 ===============

-We content that special methods are methods first and special later.
+We contend that special methods are methods first and special later.

 Type objects, with their tables of slots, are highly recognisable in the CPython code base.
 A large part of ``typeobject.c`` is devoted to filling, inheriting and invoking type slots, with all their quirks.
-At first these look fundamental to any implementation, and we need method handles for them to embed in out call sites, so we started there in ``rt3`` with the ``Operations`` object.
+At first these look fundamental to any implementation, and it appears need method handles for them to embed in our call sites.

-In retrospect,
+We started there in ``rt3`` with the ``Operations`` object, and eventually had slot-wrapper objects to call them as methods, as in CPython.

-having created the means to expose and call other methods, and found that these can contain method handles, we can recognise that slots are an optimisation.
+We then created the means to expose and call other methods, and found that these could contain method handles.
+In retrospect, we recognise that type slots are an optimisation applied to selected methods that occur repeatedly in objects.

 This time we shall start with general method exposure.
-Methods that are special (as in the Python data model), have well-known names and an expected signature, that permit certain optimisations when interpreting Python byte code or supporting call sites in Python compiled to JVM byte code.
+Methods that are special (as in the Python data model) will be less special than before.
+A special method has a well-known name and an expected signature.
+This permits certain optimisations when interpreting Python byte code or supporting call sites in Python compiled to JVM byte code, but much of the apparatus around special methods is the same as for methods in general .
+We can choose where to apply this optimisation, independent of the repertoire of special methods in the data model.

 A Jython API using Java modules